seleniumbase/SeleniumBase/README.md

 <br />
 </p>

-<p>SeleniumBase is a browser automation framework that empowers software teams to innovate faster and handle modern web challenges with ease.
-With stealth options like CDP Mode, you'll avoid the usual restrictions imposed by websites deploying bot-detection services.</p>
+<p><a href="https://github.com/seleniumbase/SeleniumBase/"><b translate="no">SeleniumBase</b></a> is an all-in-one Python framework designed to make browser automation, scraping, and testing significantly easier than using standard Selenium.
+With stealth options (eg. <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/ReadMe.md"><b translate="no">CDP Mode</b></a>) you'll avoid the usual restrictions imposed by websites with bot-detection.
+Includes a feature that <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/playwright/ReadMe.md"><b>makes <span translate="no">Playwright</span> stealthy</b>.</p>

 --------